parse-community/Parse-SDK-JS/README.md

 With Parse SDK 2.0.0, gone are the backbone style callbacks and Parse.Promises.

-We have curated a [migration guide](2.0.0.md) that should help you migrate your code.
+We have curated a [migration guide][migration] that should help you migrate your code.

 ## 3rd Party Authentications